open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planetapps.md

 ![Take the Course](images/vi-take-the-course.png)
 ![Course Overview](images/vi-course-view.png)

 If the course "Virtual Interns" is not there, check `Manage Sync` of manager settings page to see if your synchronization has been completed.
-Otherwise please message us and "@" an admin in the Gitter chat so we can send you the course manually.
+Otherwise please message us and "@dogi" an admin in the Discord server so we can send you the course manually.

 Check out this [link](https://crowdin.com/page/tour#tab_translators) and [translation](https://open-learning-exchange.github.io/#!pages/translators/la-introduction.md) to learn how you can start contributing on Crowdin.